maxi0604/create-astral-container/README.md

 `/data/config` folder as a volume similar to how the files above are set up.

 #  Manual Setup
-The server can be set up without using a layer like `podman-compose` or `docker-compose`.
+The server can be set up without using a program like `podman-compose` or `docker-compose`.

 Simply run (The commands should be mostly equivalent for `docker`)
 ```bash